Citanest Plain Dental Injection

 Citanest Plain Dental Injection Description

-Citanest Dental (prilocaine HCl) Injection is a sterile, non pyrogenic isotonic solution that contains a local anesthetic agent with or without epinephrine (as bitartrate) and is administered parenterally by injection.
+4% Citanest Plain Dental (prilocaine HCl Injection, USP), is a sterile, non pyrogenic isotonic solution that contains a local anesthetic agent and is administered parenterally by injection.
 See INDICATIONS AND USAGE for specific uses.
-The quantitative composition of each available injection is shown in Table 1.
+The quantitative composition is shown in Table 1.

-Citanest Dental injections contain prilocaine HCl, which is chemically designated as propanamide, N-(2-methyl-phenyl) -2- (propylamino)-, monohydrochloride and has the following structural formula:
+4% Citanest Plain Dental contains prilocaine HCl, which is chemically designated as propanamide, N-(2-methyl-phenyl) -2- (propylamino)-, monohydrochloride and has the following structural formula:

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.

-The specific quantitative composition of each available injection is shown in Table 1.
+The specific quantitative composition is shown in Table 1.

 |Product Identification||Formula (mg/mL)|

-Note: Sodium hydroxide and/or hydrochloric acid may be used to adjust the pH of Citanest Dental Injections.
-Filled under nitrogen.
+Note: Sodium hydroxide or hydrochloric acid may be used to adjust the pH of 4% Citanest Plain Dental Injection.

 Citanest Plain Dental Injection - Clinical Pharmacology